Locally uniform random permutations with large increasing subsequences: Our results

 \subsection{First moment asymptotics of the longest increasing subsequence}

 Our main results are two conditions on the divergence of the pre-permuton density that imply a large growth rate for the longest increasing subsequences in the sampled permutations.
-First we study densities diverging at a single point (see the left hand side of \cref{plot_densites}) and then we study densities diverging along the diagonal (see the right hand side of \cref{plot_densites}).
+First we study densities diverging at a single point (see the left-hand side of \Cref{plot_densites}) and then we study densities diverging along the diagonal (see the right-hand side of \Cref{plot_densites}).

-Suppose we have a divergence at the north-east corner, in a radial way around this point.
-We show in this case that longest increasing subsequences behave similarly to the continuous density case, up to a logarithmic term.
+The first natural type of divergence to consider is a divergence at a single point.
+Suppose this happens at the north-east corner, in a radial way around this point.
+We show in this case that longest increasing subsequences behave similarly to the continuous density case, up to a logarithmic factor.

 \begin{theorem} Suppose the density $\rho$ is continuous on $\carre\setminus\lbrace (1,1)\rbrace$ and satisfies

 where $d:=\dist((x,y),(1,1))$, for some $\alpha > -2$.
 Then:

 \end{theorem}